absinthe-graphql/absinthe/guides/file-uploads.md

 ## Example

-Te following schema includes a mutation field that accepts multiple uploaded files as arguments (`:users` and `:metadata`):
+The following schema includes a mutation field that accepts multiple uploaded files as arguments (`:users` and `:metadata`):

 ```elixir
 defmodule MyAppWeb.Schema do